campbell-joshua/WRA410Syllabus/README.md

 6. Add navgation to the Schedule webpage.

+    -Added the navigation to the schedule webpage and added groups to the other pages as well.

 7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.